kargainworld/kargain-com/README.md

 ## Development
 How to start working on kargain.com production

-1. Fork this repo
+1. Fork each repo: kargainworld/kargain-app & kargainworld/kargain-api
-2. Clone your fork
+2. Clone your forks
 ```
 $ clone git
 $ cd ~/